Chess480

 Most of the advice presented in Chess960 article applies here.

-Unless you happened to get setup with king in the center, you do not have true choice while castling - castling left from g1, or right from c1, very rarely makes sense (in both those examples the king goes to e1, not the best square to secure him).
+Unless you happened to get setup with king in the centre, you do not have true choice while castling - castling left from g1, or right from c1, very rarely makes sense (in both those examples the king goes to e1, not the best square to secure him).
 Remember about this effect while developing, do not weaken the side your king is to castle, think about disturbing opponent there.

 Instructive games